Start > Theory & regulations > Pedestrian crossing, bicycle crossing & bicycle path

 Clarification about bicycle passages

-Some words used in connection with bicycle passages (“adapt your speed”, “not endanger”, “an opportunity to pass”).
-The lawmakers want to avoid saying that you have an obligation to give way, as this could give the cyclists a false sense of safety.
+Some words used in connection with uncontrolled bicycle passages may seem unclear (“adapt your speed”, “not endanger”, “opportunity to pass”).
+The lawmakers want to avoid saying that car drivers have an obligation to give way, as this could give the cyclists a false sense of safety.
 The fact that car drivers and cyclists have far-reaching obligations towards each other is intended to increase safety.
+As a car driver, you should keep in mind that the purpose of bicycle passages is to allow cyclists to cross the road.
+You should also keep in mind that cyclists are unprotected road users.
+Allowing cyclists to pass is a good and safe habit.

 The information concerning cyclists in the sections on bicycle passages, bicycle crossings and bicycle paths also applies to riders of electric scooters and class II mopeds.

-A bicycle passage combined with a pedestrian crossing.
+An uncontrolled bicycle passage combined with a pedestrian crossing.
 Adapt your speed so that you do not endanger those on the bicycle passage.

 Bicycle crossings